EthanCai/programming-learning-notes/projects-part-1.md

 - [Mono](http://www.mono-project.com/): Cross platform, open source .NET framework
 - [Roslyn](https://github.com/dotnet/roslyn): The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.

+## Assembly Manipulation

+- [Fody](https://github.com/Fody/Fody) - Extensible tool for weaving .net assemblies
+- [Mono.Cecil](https://github.com/jbevain/cecil) - Cecil is a library to generate and inspect programs and libraries in the ECMA CIL form.

 ## Web Frameworks/Application Frameworks

+- ASP.NET MVC
     - [ASP.net MVC 6](https://github.com/aspnet/Mvc): Model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages, Razor.
     - [ASP.net MVC 5](http://aspnetwebstack.codeplex.com/): ASP.NET MVC gives you a powerful, patterns-based way to build dynamic websites that enables a clean separation of concerns and that gives you full control over markup for enjoyable, agile development.
 ASP.NET MVC includes many features that enable fast, TDD-friendly development for creating sophisticated applications that use the latest web standards.
+    - [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - A starting point for new modern ASP.NET MVC web applications with best practices and most popular tools.
 - [ASP.net Web API 2](http://www.asp.net/web-api): ASP.NET Web API is a framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices.
 ASP.NET Web API is an ideal platform for building RESTful applications on the .NET Framework.
+    - [WebAPI Contrib](https://github.com/WebApiContrib/WebAPIContrib) - Collection of open source projects to help improve your work with ASP.NET Web API
+- [Orleans](http://dotnet.github.io/orleans/): Orleans is a framework that provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 - [ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
-- [Nancy](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
+- [NancyFx](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
 - [Apworks](https://github.com/daxnet/Apworks): Apworks is a flexible, scalable, configurable and efficient .NET based application development framework that helps software developers to easily build enterprise applications by applying either Classic Layering or Command-Query Responsibility Segregation (CQRS) architectural patterns.
 - [ReactJS.NET](http://reactjs.net/): ReactJS.NET makes it easier to use Facebook's React and JSX from C# and other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
 It assumes you already have some basic knowledge about React.
 It is cross-platform and can run on Linux via Mono.
 Now with support for ASP.NET 5 Beta!
 - [Nelibur](https://github.com/Nelibur/Nelibur): Nelibur is message based web service framework on the pure WCF.
 Nelibur simplifies creating high-performance and message based web services and you certainly have all the power of the WCF